Interpolate data and concatenate streams#

 plot_timestamps(gaze_middle, eye_states_middle, imu_middle)

-Some irregular sampling in the IMU data is observed in this segment of the recording as well.
 How frequent are these irregularities?
-Let’s take a look at the distribution of the time differences between consecutive samples, and compare them to the expected time difference for a regular, nominal (as specified by Pupil Labs) sampling rate.
+We now examine the distribution of the time differences between consecutive samples, and compare them to the expected time difference for a regular, nominal (as specified by Pupil Labs) sampling rate.

 [5]: